Apply for offtake

 Lens 4: Acceleration

-Will a purchase now be catalytic to the company and broader field?
+Will a Frontier purchase now be catalytic to both the supplier and broader field?

 We assess whether a Frontier offtake would accelerate a company's trajectory or the CDR pathway overall:

-• Does a Frontier offtake clearly help an organization meet a critical milestone needed for scaleup?
+• Does a Frontier offtake clearly help an organization meet a critical milestone needed to scale?

-• Can we quickly, with reasonable effort, facilitate an offtake?
+• Can we quickly, and with reasonable effort, facilitate an offtake?

-• Does this offtake advance the field (e.g. advances new technology, research, measurement techniques, business strategies, etc)?
+• Does this offtake advance the field (e.g. with respect to technology, research, measurement techniques, business strategies etc.)?

 To give you a sense of how we have applied these lenses in the past, please take a look at past offtakes Frontier has announced.